 Since then, HSF has been collaborating with the secretariats of both parliamentary chambers as well as with research institutes, think-tanks and public universities for the purpose of strengthening democratic structures in Pakistan.
 Today, the Foundation is regularly involved in activities all over the country with a focus on the federal capital Islamabad, and the provincial capitals of Karachi, Lahore and Peshawar.

 Even though HSF works by order of the German federal parliament, it is an independent organization that can act independently of agreements made within the bilateral government development cooperation.

 After the ratification of the 18th Constitutional Amendment which reformed the federal structures of Pakistan, HSF and its partner organizations have strived to strengthen these structures and the better understanding of Pakistan's concept of subsidiarity through democratic devolution.

-This focus area includes parliamentary work, legislative Capacity Building, research on Nation Building, promotion of future and young politicians, and interprovincial coordination and cooperation.
+This focus area includes providing support to parliamentary work, legislative capacity building, training future and young politicians, and interprovincial coordination and cooperation.
 The goals are achieved through political trainings and workshops, civic education programmes, policy dialogue and knowledge transfer, alumni networks, lecture series, seminars and conferences.